xChubbs/F-Fullstack_basic_info_app/README.md

 uvicorn==0.29.0
 ```

-Knowing the limitations for certain cases a dockerized version was prepared, if you are looking foward to build the image it's importat that you must have installed [Docker](https://www.docker.com) on your system *(I recommend usign Docker Desktop)*, And now to get the file needed you must run the following command to build the composition, this process must be done once, whenever the image it's already build it's no needed to rebuilded again if no changes are made, in a new terminal write:
+Knowing the limitations for certain cases, a dockerized version was prepared.
+If you are looking foward to build the image it's important that you must have installed [Docker](https://www.docker.com) on your system *(I recommend usign Docker Desktop)*, And now to get the file needed you must run the following command to build the composition, this process must be done once, whenever the image it's already build no futher rebuild it's needed if no changes are made, in a new terminal write:
 ````
 docker-compose up --build
 ````
-This command composes the two different directories with each Dockerfile created for the containers, this creates a multicontainer application that runs the containers simultaneously and let's the Front and Back communicate smoothly *(Like a complete local machine!)*, once the build it's done, the ending parameter `--build` it's no longer needeed.
+This command composes the two different directories with each Dockerfile created for the containers, this creates a multicontainer application that runs the containers simultaneously and let the Front and Back communicate smoothly *(Like a complete local machine!)*.
+Once the build it's done, the ending parameter `--build` it's no longer needeed.

 When the composition is run, the application it's going to be available on the port: 3000, this means that to see the app running you must connect to your [http://localhost:3000](http://localhost:3000/SignIn), also the backend handling can be seen on the port: [8000](http://localhost:8000/docs).
 To check an example of some dummy users integrated for testing the below you'll find the credentials:
 ````